vfedosieievdish/practice1/README.md

 - Page has to contain 2 videos provided in boilerplate with an overlay text on it.
 - The overlay text on video has to be displayed only on hover of video.
 - Use css to style the sheet has desired.
+- Refer to the following GIF to have a fair idea how page has to look